kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Model Selection

-Start with a simple model.
+Start with a simple model
-Avoid premature complexity.
+Avoid premature complexity
 Interpret results first

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.